SESYNC-ci/basic-git-lesson/docs/git_and_jupyterlab.md

     ![]({% include asset.html path="images/git-add.png" %})

 6. Commit your changes with `git commit -m "Commit Message Here"`.
-`commit` creates a checkpoint that you can revert back to at any time
+`commit` creates a checkpoint that you can revert back to at any time.
     ```
-    git commit -m "Descriptive statitics."
+    git commit -m "Descriptive statistics."
     ```

     ![]({% include asset.html path="images/git-commit.png" %})